 - Your business phone plan

 - Your electricity, internet, or other plans that you use in a home office

 - Dues to a professional subscription or organization

-Learn more about filing as self-employed here.
+Learn more about the basics of self-employed taxes

 Can I deduct subscriptions if I’m not a business owner or self-employed?

 No. The Tax Cuts and Jobs Act eliminated all miscellaneous itemized deductions, including subscriptions related to: